Koenigsegg Agera: Koenigsegg Agera RS (2015–2018)

 The Agera RS was unveiled at the 2015 Geneva Motor Show, along with the prototype version of the Regera.
 The Agera RS is an advanced version of the Agera R, implementing some of the new technology and features of the One:1 and combining the features of the Agera R and the Agera S. Koenigsegg billed it as "the ultimate track tool" due to its lightweight features and track optimised technologies.
 The Agera RS produces 450 kg of downforce at 250 km/h.
 The 5.0-litre V8 engine now has a power output of 1176 PS on regular pump gasoline.
 The optional 1-megawatt package increases the engine's power to 1360 PS.
 27 units of the Agera RS were built.
 The model was initially going to be limited to 25 units, however two extra cars were built, one being the factory development car and one as a replacement for a customer car damaged while it was being used for shakedown testing (Agera RS Phoenix built after the crash of Agera RS Gryphon).
-Each Agera RS could be fully customised by its owner.

 The Agera RS has the following fuel economy: *11 mpgus in the city and 18 mpgus on the highway – which averages to 13 mpgus.

 The last Agera RS rolled off the production line on 4 April 2018.